 Garlic flourishes in well-drained, fertile soil with a pH range between 6.0 and 7.5, it embodies adaptability and strength.
 Adequate sunlight and consistent moisture support robust growth and bulb development.
 Garlic provides invaluable benefits to neighboring plants by deterring pests with its strong aroma and acting as a natural fungicide against soil-borne diseases.

-Planting these plants next to cauliflower have huge negative effects on the development of your plant.
+Planting these plants next to cauliflower has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your cauliflower.
 Because of these negative effects, we don’t recomment growing the plants below next to your cauliflower.

 Onion